-2.B.2 Promotion of Independent Thought

-Within the context of its mission and values, the institution defines and actively promotes an environment that supports independent thought in the pursuit and dissemination of knowledge.
+2.B.2: Within the context of its mission and values, the institution defines and actively promotes an environment that supports independent thought in the pursuit and dissemination of knowledge.
 It affirms the freedom of faculty, staff, administrators, and students to share their scholarship and reasoned conclusions with others.
 While the institution and individuals within the institution may hold to a particular personal, social, or religious philosophy, its constituencies are intellectually free to test and examine all knowledge and theories, thought, reason, and perspectives of truth.
-Individuals within the institution allow others the freedom to do the same.
+Individuals within the institution the institution of the same.

-Eligibility Requirement 16 Academic Freedom: Within the context of its mission and values, the institution adheres to and maintains an atmosphere that promotes, supports, and sustains academic freedom and independence that protects its constituencies from inappropriate internal and external influences, pressures, and harassment.
+Eligibility Requirement (ER) 16 Academic Freedom: Within the context of its mission and values, the institution adheres to and maintains an atmosphere that promotes, supports, and sustains academic freedom and independence that protects its constituencies from inappropriate internal and external influences, pressures, and harassment.
 Faculty, students, staff, and administrators are free to examine and test all knowledge and theories.